 Students are expected to develop their writing and mathematics skills as early as possible during their studies to enhance their prospects for academic and career success.
 In order to pre-enroll/register for the initial semester of study in a degree program, all full- and part-time AAS students must complete English and mathematics placement testing or demonstrate that they qualify for exemption from placement testing.
 Students who are placed into Educational Skills or developmental mathematics courses or EN 121 should register for these courses in the first semester of study.

-Information on how to demonstrate English and mathematics proficiency is available in the Liberal Arts Center for Academic Advisement and Placement, Room B623, and at fitnyc.edu/placementtests.
+Information on how to demonstrate English and mathematics proficiency is available in the Academic Advisement Center, which is located in Feldman, C 402, and at fitnyc.edu/placementtests.

 Requirements for the Baccalaureate Degree

-To qualify for the Bachelor of Science or Bachelor of Fine Arts degree, students must be matriculated (officially admitted to degree status); satisfactorily complete the credit and course requirements prescribed for their majors, related areas, general education and liberal arts; achieve a minimum GPA of 2.0 for all work completed; receive the recommendation of the faculty; and submit an application and fee for graduation.
-Students receiving the BFA degree are required to complete a total of 12 credits in History of Art and Civilization (HA) or their approved equivalents, and 30 credits in general studies (not including History of Art and Civilization courses).
+To qualify for the Bachelor of Science or Bachelor of Fine Arts degree, students must be matriculated (officially admitted to degree status); satisfactorily complete the credit and course requirements prescribed for their majors, related areas, general education, and liberal arts; achieve a minimum GPA of 2.0 for all work completed; receive the recommendation of the faculty; and submit a graduation application.

 Matriculation Status Policy